Artomatic: History

-Artomatic returned to the District of Columbia with the sixth iteration, held from May 9 through June 15, 2008.
+Artomatic returned to Washington, D.C., with the sixth iteration, held from May 9 through June 15, 2008.
 This time, they occupied 10 floors of Capitol Plaza I, a new – not yet completed – office building in the NoMa neighborhood.

 In February 2009, Artomatic collaborated with the Pink Line Project for "Luck of the Draw: An Art and Music Experience."
 This event attracted over 1,500 people and was held at the Capitol Riverfront Neighborhood.
 Also in this seventh version of the event, several artists received interesting letters from someone who called himself "The Benefactor", causing both admiration and alarm in several of the artists.

 The seventh Artomatic was also the tenth anniversary event.
 It ran from May 29 to July 5, 2009 in the Navy Yard neighborhood of Washington, D.C.
 It occupied a brand new building, 55 M Street SE, in a development near the new Washington Nationals ballpark located right over an entrance of the Navy Yard Metro Station.
 Over 76,000 visitors attended.

 The eighth Artomatic was held from May 18 to June 23, 2012, in Crystal City, Virginia.
-It was held in a 320000 sqft vacant office building, the event's largest space ever.
+It was held in a 320000 sqft vacant office building..

 The ninth Artomatic was held in New Carrollton, Maryland, from October 30 to December 12, 2015.

 The tenth Artomatic was held in Potomac, Maryland, in November 2016.
 Diane Tuckman, a pioneering silk artist and author on the same genre exhibited and taught classes at this Artomatic.

 The eleventh Artomatic returned to Crystal City, Virginia running from March 24 to May 6, 2017.
 It was staged using seven floors of an empty office building.

 The artfair organizers wanted to mark the 20th anniversary year in a meaningful way.
 However, 2019 came and went without finding a location to host the exhibition, so anniversary plans were moved to 2020, only to be upended by the outbreak of COVID-19.
 It was announced that for 2020, the production of Artomatic would be a totally online exhibition.
-As of June 2022 the organization has remained in existence to promote local art, but has not been able to hold any in-person events.